andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 Royal Palace is
 the complete lack of evidence that tens of thousands of Norwegians of various states of drunkenness occupied this exact same spot just two days ago.
 No litter, no vandalism, no evidence of hooliganry.
-The only evidence I saw in the days following the 17th was a newspaper vending box wearing three empty beer bottles as a crown.
+The only indication of revelry I saw in the days following the 17th was a newspaper vending box wearing three empty beer bottles as a crown.
 That's it.
-The Norwegians know how to party but they also know how to leave it like ya found it.
+The Norwegians know how to party but they also know how to leave it like they found it.

 <figure class="figure">
 		<img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2023_05-scandinavia/17-parade_route.jpeg" alt="Parade Route">